billykuiper/billykuiper/README.md

 I'm Billy Kuiper, a passionate software developer, teacher, tech-enhousiast and open-source fanatic.
 I specialize in teaching others about software development after studing for 7 years.

 After 7 years of study I decided to specialize myself in teaching others about software development.
-In the past years I've had the oppertunity to work on different projects and level up my knowledge for different technologies.
+In the past years I've had the opportunity to work on different projects and level up my knowledge of different technologies.

 ## 🚀 Experise
 In my professional journey I have worked in several teams as a Back-end developer with some Front-end in the mix.
 Within these teams I also embraced the role of a Representative, where I was staying in contact with stakeholders and pursuing feedback from users.